 For organizations struggling with working from home and paying bills during a global pandemic, here is a way to connect everyone via VPN without spending one penny, using an open source technology called OpenVPN.
 OpenVPN is stable, it’s been around for many years, it has a thriving community, and commercial products use it as a base.
 Thousands of Red Hat employees depend on OpenVPN every day to connect to the company network to support the world’s largest organizations.

 But there ain’t no free lunch.
-I’ll give you the steps as clearly as I can, I’ll even include video demos, but you need to do the work.
+I’ll give you the steps as clearly as I can, I’ll even include video demos, but the sweat-equity is your part.
+You need to do the work.
 If words like “IP Address” are a foreign language to you, then you might want to recruit some skilled help.

 This solution will be fine for a few dozen people.
 There are ways to scale to thousands of people, and I’ll discuss that later, but large companies probably already have their own VPN technology.